Jared Hughes: Philadelphia Phillies

 On August 15, 2019, Hughes was claimed off waivers by the Philadelphia Phillies.
 On August 17 Hughes made his debut against the San Diego Padres.
 In 2019 for the Phillies, he was 2–1 with a 3.91 ERA in 25 relief appearances covering 23 innings.
 As of 2019 he had the best range factor per 9 innings of active pitchers, at 2.69.
 He became a free agent following the season.

 Houston Astros

 On February 17, 2020, the Astros signed Hughes to a minor league contract.
 He was released on March 19.

 New York Mets

 On June 30, 2020, Hughes signed with the New York Mets.
 He appeared as a relief pitcher in 18 games for them, winning one and losing two, striking out 21 batters in 22 1/3 innings.
 He became a free agent again after the season ended.

 On February 14, 2021, Hughes announced his retirement from professional baseball after 10 major league seasons.

-Front Office
+Executive career

 In 2021, after his retirement from playing professional baseball, Hughes was hired as an analyst by the Los Angeles Angels.
 As of 2024, he serves as the coordinator of pitching analysis for the Angels.